pwener/pwener.github.io/README.md

 Hello World,

-This is my gatsby's blog, create from this awesome [blog boilerplate](https://github.com/gatsbyjs/gatsby-starter-blog).
+This is my gatsby's blog, created from this awesome [boilerplate](https://github.com/gatsbyjs/gatsby-starter-blog).

 As the official template, this project is licensed under the 0BSD license.
 Feel free to copy something.